About This Chapter

 2. Capacity & Facilities Planning: Definition & Objectives

-In this lesson, we will look at capacity and facilities planning.
+In this lesson, we will explore capacity and facilities planning.
 We will look at definitions of both and the important role they play for companies.
 The lesson will be concluded with a summary and a quiz.

 3. Capacity Planning Types: Lead, Lag & Average Strategies